MA-Ahmad/templatesKart/README.md

 ### [Projects Kart](https://templateskart.com)

 Projects kart provides an easy solution to getting the look you want for your website without having to mess around with too much code.
-Explore projects and copy code of any section that you liked.
+Explore projects and copy code of any section that you like.

 ### [Components Kart](https://templateskart.com/components)

 Beautiful and responsive React components to build your application.
 Checkout components list.
-Copy and paste component code to your application and Enjoy 🎉
+Copy and paste component code to your application and enjoy 🎉

 ## Built with